History of professional baseball in Allentown, Pennsylvania: 20th century

-Major League affiliation

 In 1935, the city landed its first Major League farm team, when the Brooklyn Dodgers moved their Reading Brooks franchise here just six games into the season.
 The Allentown Brooks, like the Dukes and Buffaloes, played their home games at the Allentown Fairgrounds.
 The club, which was in the New York–Pennsylvania League (forerunner of today's Eastern League), finished out the 1936 season, but did not return the next year.

 In 1939, the Boston Braves established an Interstate League club, again using the name the Allentown Dukes, and a new park was built on the city's South Side, Fairview Field (now Earl F. Hunsicker Bicentennial Park).
 The team won the league championship that year.
 The next year, 1940, the league was upgraded from Class C to B, and the team became the Allentown Fleetwings, a St. Louis Cardinals franchise.
 The Philadelphia Phillies took over in 1941, playing a season as the Allentown Wings, but the franchise reverted to St. Louis the next year.
 Renamed the Allentown Cardinals in 1944, the team played at Fairview Field until 1948, when St. Louis Cardinals owner Sam Breadon built a new park.
 Breadon Field, a steel and concrete stadium that seated 5,000 fans, was located just north of the city in Whitehall Township.

 The demise of the Interstate League at the end of the 1952 season resulted in a one-year lull for the franchise.
 In 1954, the Allentown Cardinals returned as a member of the Class A Eastern League.
 The team won the league championship in 1955, but had its final season the next year, 1956.
 Midway through the 1957 season, the Syracuse Chiefs, an unaffiliated Eastern League team, moved to Allentown on July 13 to finish out the season.
 The Allentown Chiefs were replaced a year later by a Boston Red Sox franchise.
 The Allentown Red Sox played three seasons at the Whitehall ball park, which was bought by Hess's department store owner Max Hess, Jr., and renamed Max Hess Stadium.
 When the Red Sox left at the end of the 1960 season, the stadium closed and was demolished in 1964.
 Today, the site is the home of the Lehigh Valley Mall, which opened in 1976.
 The ballfield was located near the mall's entrance from MacArthur Road.

-Return of professional baseball

 In 1997, professional baseball returned to the city with the startup of the Allentown Ambassadors, an independent team that played in the Northeast and Northern leagues.
 The club, which had its last full season in 2003, was based at Bicentennial Park in South Allentown.

 The city unveiled Coca-Cola Park, a $48.4 million, 8,500-seat stadium, in 2008.
 The stadium was constructed on Allentown's east side to serve as the home field for the Philadelphia Phillies' AAA-level Minor League baseball team, the Lehigh Valley IronPigs.
 The IronPigs, a member of the International League, are the first Major League-affiliated club to play in the city since 1960.